 Professor Belsky is an internationally recognized expert in the field of child development and family studies.
 His areas of special expertise include the effects of day care, parent-child relations during the infancy and early childhood years, the transition to parenthood, the etiology of child maltreatment and the evolutionary basis of parent and child functioning.
 Dr. Belsky's research is marked by a focus upon fathers as well as mothers, marriages as well as parent-child relations, and naturalistic home observations of family interaction patterns.
 It is both basic and applied in its character.
 He is a founding and collaborating investigator on the NICHD Study of Child Care and Youth Development (US) and that National Evaluation of Sure Start (UK).
 He is the author of more than 300 scientific articles and chapters and the author/editor of several books, including most recently The National Evaluation of Sure Start: Does Area-Based Early Intervention Work (The Policy Press, 2007).

-Belsky, J. & Pluess, M. (in press).
-Genetic Moderation of Early Child Care Effects on Behavior Problems and Social Competence Across Childhood: A Developmental Analysis.
-Child Development.
+Belsky, J. & Pluess, M. (2013).
+Genetic Moderation of Early Child Care Effects on Social Adjustment Across Childhood: A Developmental Analysis.
+Child Development, 84, 1209-1225.

-Belsky, J. (in press).
+Belsky, J. (2012).
 The Development of Human Reproductive Strategies: Progress and Prospects.
-Current Directions in Psychological Science.
+Current Directions in Psychological Science, 21, 310-316.